gn0meavp/LRUCache/README.md

 Objective-C Implementation of the LRU Cache. http://en.wikipedia.org/wiki/Cache_algorithms

-Used NSDictionary and Linked List inside.
+Provide easy access to the most recently used objects by key (used NSDictionary and Linked List inside).

 ## Complexity
 Getting an element: O(1)